ketjou/uniprojects/biostatintro/README.md

-This folder included exercises done on Introduction to statistical analysis course by Jouni Kettunen.
-All reuse is prohipited and no quarantee of the rightness of the answers is given.
+This folder contains exercises completed by Jouni Kettunen for the Introduction to Statistical Analysis course.
+All reuse is prohibited, and no guarantee is given regarding the accuracy of the answers.